alaffin12/stackedit/Bastion.md

 Upkeep: 20 gp/wk
 Upgrades: Garden
 *Harvest Herbs.* Creates a potion of greater healing, which will be waiting at the bastion to be picked up when the party next returns.
 Costs 30 gp.
-*Harvest Poison.* Creates two vials of antitoxin, or a vial of either midnight tears, pale tincture, torpor or truth ser which will be waiting at the bastion to be picked up when the party next returns.
+*Harvest Poison.* Creates two vials of antitoxin, or a vial of either midnight tears, pale tincture, torpor or truth serum which will be waiting at the bastion to be picked up when the party next returns.
 Costs 30 gp.
+*Harvest Magical Fruit.* Creates a potion that duplicates the effect of lesser restoration.
 *Harvest Food.* Creates a small food stand on the side of the road where your harvest is sold.
 Offsets the cost of upkeep.
 Earns 20 gp.

 ----